Jess-Vannatter/Election_Analysis/README.md

         ```

 ## Election Audit Summary
-- The code script referenced and utilized in the analysis above and that can be seen here [PyPoll_Challenge.py](https://github.com/Jess-Vannatter/Election_Analysis/blob/main/PyPoll_Challenge.py) succesfully examined and reported on the tabulated voting data presented to us in the (csv file).
+- The code script referenced and utilized in the analysis above and that can be seen here [PyPoll_Challenge.py](https://github.com/Jess-Vannatter/Election_Analysis/blob/main/PyPoll_Challenge.py) successfully examined and reported on the tabulated voting data presented to us in the [election_results.csv](https://github.com/Jess-Vannatter/Election_Analysis/tree/main/resources).
+Please refer to the [election_results.txt](https://github.com/Jess-Vannatter/Election_Analysis/blob/main/analysis/election_results.txt) file to our summary of the election results.
 But the function of this code script does not end there.
-Becuase of the broad capabilites of the python language, this code can be applied to other elections to examine, analyze and determine outcomes that same way it did here.
+Because of the broad capabilities of the python language, this code can be applied to other elections to examine, analyze and determine outcomes that same way it did here.
 I have listed examples below of how this could be achieved:

   - With the source document for this analysis being [election_results.csv](https://github.com/Jess-Vannatter/Election_Analysis/tree/main/resources), all we would need to do is to replace said source file with another election data set and make some minor adjustments pathways (within the code) to analyze a completely different election.

-  - Depending on the intended information that we would want to extract from the data set for our new analysis, we would just need to change certain veriables and data set peramiters (column of desired information) to acheive this.
+  - Depending on the intended information that we would want to extract from the data set for our new analysis, we would just need to change certain variables and data set parameters (column of desired information) to achieve this.

   - In addition, we would also be able to apply this to a much larger election.
-IN the instance of applying this code to a State election, again we would ned to adjust some of the variables to match the inteneded variable output..
-We woudl be working iwth a larger data set, vut the code should work the same.
-To add aspects such as voting turnout in all counties within the state, or the winning candidate within each county we could either replace the variable with variables that would represnt those outputs, or add the variables to new repeating code placed with our original script to get additinla analysis outputs (to add to what we already have).
+IN the instance of applying this code to a state election, again we would need to adjust some of the variables to match the intended variable output.
+We would be working with a larger data set, but the code should work the same.
+To add aspects such as voting turnout in all counties within the state, or the winning candidate within each county we could either replace the variable with variables that would represent those outputs or add the variables to new repeating code placed with our original script to get additional analysis outputs (to add to what we already have).